 Then again, it is also entirely plausible that American relations with Turkey will continue to decline and that the Greek economy will not soon recover in any meaningful way, leaving the United States to look instead to countries like Bulgaria, Italy and the Balkan states in order to form a southern pathway to Romania and the Black Sea.

-This article originally appeared at Future Economics, March 23, 2016.
+This story first appeared at Future Economics, March 23, 2016.